+“I believe that Kant correctly identified the maximum permissible moral limits of belief in extraordinary evidence concerning god.
+These limits require that we reject the literal truth of the bible.
 My colleague James Tappenden argues that such a liberal approach to faith is theologically incoherent.
 Perhaps it is.
 Still, given a choice between grave moral error and theological muddle, I recommend theological muddle every time.

-- If this life is infinitesimally short, and the next one eternally long, then why should we try to DO anything other than “praise the lord” while we’re here?
+- If this life is infinitesimally short, and the next one eternally long, then why should we try to do anything other than “praise the Lord” while we’re here?
 Why go to school or pursue a college education?
 Why do anything other than just study the Bible and wait?
-Would you have us all be like the “Holy Men” of India, or Monks of the old world, who do nothing but study scriptures?
+Would you have us all be like the holy men of India or monks of the old world, who do nothing but study scriptures?

 If so, you might as well turn off your computer and TV.
 Park your car and throw away your cell phone.
 Modern society would soon crumble into dust.
 The entire world would revert to medieval times (or before).
 Doctors would no longer have colleges to go to, scientific research would grind to a halt, all production but food and clothing would stop, and all other training would end.

 Please, consider these questions honestly.
 Then, if any of your answers still involve supernatural beings, or where your “soul” will spend eternity, refer to Chapter 4.